Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/gpio_expander_for_xiao.md

 ## FAQ

-### 1. Why isn't my GPIO Expander for XIAO responding?
+### 1. Why isn't my IO Expander for XIAO responding?

 **Answer**: Ensure that the XIAO module is correctly plugged into the expansion board.
 Also, check if the necessary libraries are installed and the correct board and port are selected in the Arduino IDE.

-### 2. Can I use the GPIO Expander for XIAO with other microcontrollers?
+### 2. Can I use the IO Expander for XIAO with other microcontrollers?

-**Answer**: Yes, the GPIO Expander is designed primarily for the XIAO module, but it can be used with other microcontrollers that support I2C communication.
+**Answer**: Yes, the IO Expander is designed primarily for the XIAO module, but it can be used with other microcontrollers that support I2C communication.
 You might need to adjust the code and connections accordingly.

-### 3. How do I change the I2C address of the MCP23017 chip on the GPIO Expander for XIAO?
+### 3. How do I change the I2C address of the MCP23017 chip on the IO Expander for XIAO?

 **Answer**: The default I2C address is set to 0x21.
 If you want to change it to 0x20, there's a jumper labeled "J2" on the board.
 You'll need to solder the J2 jumper to change the address.

-### 4. I'm getting noise or erratic behavior on my GPIO pins.
+### 4. I'm getting noise or erratic behavior on my IO pins.
 What could be the cause?

 **Answer**: Ensure that the connections are secure and there's no interference.
 Using pull-up or pull-down resistors can help stabilize the input pins.
 Also, ensure that the power supply is stable and can provide the necessary current for all connected devices.